Multiple Subject Teaching Credential Program

 - EDUC 502 Creating Positive and Inclusive Learning Environments - 3 units

 - EDUC 551 Language and Culture - 3 units

 Successful completion of Block I courses is a prerequisite for the courses below.

 - EDUC 522 Math and Science Methods: Elementary - 2 units

 - EDUC 523 Integrated Curriculum Methods: Elementary - 2 units

 - EDUC 560 Literacy Instruction in Diverse Elementary Classrooms - 4 units

-- EDUC 580 TPA Practicum: Student Teaching I (includes 30 hours classroom observation/participation) - 1 unit
+- EDUC 580 TPA Practicum: Field Experience (includes 40 hours field experience) - 1 unit

 Semester 3 (12 units): Student Teaching Semester

 Student teaching is full-time teaching for a semester under the supervision of a cooperating teacher and university supervisor.
 Multiple subject student teachers have two eight-week placements at two different grade levels.
 (Prerequisite: Subject Matter Passage and completion of all coursework)